Commencement 2020 News

 The December 2020 and May 2021 ceremonies will be held in the Gangelhoff Center and will not be ticketed.

-We are currently working with our vendors to provide an online order form that will be available soon.
-However, we encourage students who plan to participate in the upcoming December ceremony to place their attire and keepsake order this fall.
-Those individuals who are not able to attend a future ceremony may send an email stating your request.
+We encourage students who plan to participate in the upcoming December ceremony to place their attire and keepsake order this fall.
+However, those individuals who are not able to attend a future ceremony may place an on-line order.

 If you have already filed an application, you will not be required to complete a new one.
 If you elected to participate in the May Ceremony within your application, you will be proactively added to the December ceremony.
 All students completing final degree requirements will still be required to complete an application if they have not already done so.